How to Connect the Echo Dot to External Speakers

 Connecting the Dot to a Sonos Play:5

 I have also connected the Echo Dot to my Sonos Play:5 speaker using the same 3.5mm Aux Audio Cable.
 This time I purchased a white 3.5mm Aux Audio Cable to match my white Sonos speaker and white Echo Dot.
 I attached one male end of the audio cable into the aux out on the Echo Dot and the other end went into the back of the Sonos Play:5 using the line in port.
 To make this connection work you will need to use the Sonos app to activate the “line in” function.
 This setting can be found by choosing Browse on the main page of the Sonos app and then choosing the speaker name.
-I also noticed that when I used the Sonos music app to play music the “line-in” function will shut off.
-There is also a way to make line in function stay on without have to reset it.
+I also noticed that when I used the Sonos music app to play music the “line-in” function will shut off, so I just don't use the app and never have to change anything.
+There is also a way to make 'line in' function stay on even if using the Sonos app without have to reset it.

 I prefer to use the AmazonBasics 3.5mm cables when connecting the Echo Dot to external speakers because they have gold plated plugs which offer excellent conductivity.